Civlac/SRWLED-Wiki/Non-Reactive-Animations.md

 * Intensity - Adjust rate of phase change.

 ### Twinkleup
-A 7 line fade-in/out routine that's a fraction of the size of the others.
+A 7 line random fade-in/out routine that's a fraction of the size of the others.

 * Speed - Adjust the speed of the animation.
 * Intensity - Adjust percentage of animated pixels.